From Tokens to Thoughts: How LLMs and Humans Trade Compression for Meaning: An Empirical Investigation of Representational Strategies

-\textbf{Information-Theoretic Objective ($\mathcal{L}$) Insights:} The $\mathcal{L}$ objective reveals an even starker divergence (Figure~\ref{fig:compression_sample}, right).
-LLM-derived clusters consistently achieve significantly lower $\mathcal{L}$ values than human conceptual categories across most tested $K$.
-Since a lower $\mathcal{L}$ signifies a more statistically ``optimal'' trade-off between minimizing complexity and distortion within our framework, this implies LLMs are more ``efficient'' by this specific information-theoretic benchmark.
+\textit{Lower LLM $\mathcal{L}$ scores.} LLM-derived clusters achieve significantly lower $\mathcal{L}$ values than human categories across all tested $K$ (Figure~\ref{fig:compression_sample}b).
+Since lower $\mathcal{L}$ signifies more optimal compression-distortion balance, LLMs are demonstrably more ``efficient" by this information-theoretic measure.

-\xhdr{Interpretation}: The combined results from entropy and the $\mathcal{L}$ objective strongly indicate a fundamental difference in representational strategy.
-LLMs appear highly optimized for statistical compactness, achieving information-theoretically ``efficient'' representations by minimizing redundancy and internal variance.
-Human conceptual systems, in contrast, while appearing ``suboptimal`` by these statistical measures, are likely shaped by a broader array of functional imperatives.
-These include the demands of adaptive generalization, rich causal and functional inference, the constraints of neural embodiment, and the requirements of nuanced communication--pressures that may favor representations less statistically ``tidy'' but ultimately more flexible and powerful for navigating a complex world.
+\textit{Architectural differences.} The Complexity-Distortion plot (Figure~\ref{fig:compression_sample}a) reveals that encoder models (BERT, ViT, classic models) achieve superior trade-offs.
+Their distortion at any given complexity is lower compared to decoder models, across both static and contextual embeddings.

+\textbf{Statistical Optimality Versus Cognitive Utility:} This divergence reveals fundamental differences in optimization pressures.
+LLMs, trained on massive text corpora, develop maximally efficient statistical representations that minimize redundancy and internal variance.
+Although human conceptual systems may look suboptimal under information-theoretic measures, prior work indicates that they are structured to support goals such as flexible generalization and causal reasoning rather than maximal compression \citep{murphy2004big}.
+Thus, the differing pressures shaping human and LLM representations help explain this apparent suboptimality.

+Our analysis reveals that compression efficiency does not predict functional capability.
+We find no correlation between $\mathcal{L}$ scores and downstream performance ($r=-0.20$, $\rho=0.51$ on MMLU; Appendix~\ref{app:l_func_vs_mmlu}).
+This suggests that apparent human ``inefficiency'' reflects optimization for cognitive flexibility rather than statistical compression.
+While LLMs excel at compact representation, they may sacrifice the semantic richness essential for human-like understanding.

+The consistent architectural patterns observed raise fundamental questions: Do understanding and generation require distinct computational strategies?
+The superiority of representation-focused models suggests that current architectures may be conflating two fundamentally different cognitive tasks.